Linuxscript-svg/Protocol/README.md

 ### Introduction

-A protocol library for Minecraft that supports multiple versions.
+A protocol library for Minecraft that 1supports multiple versions.
 (Currently Bedrock Edition only)

 ### Links